-D. Curriculum for Religions in the Americas, Islam in a Global Context, and Religions in Asia
+C. Curriculum for Global Christaninty, Religions in the Americas, Islam in a Global Context, Religions in Asia or Religion and Conflict

 Religions in the Americas, Islam in a Global and Religions in Asia track doctoral students take the core courses listed in section A. There are no additional required courses.